Eastern State Hospital (Washington): Custodial care

 The custodial care phase represents the first five decades of the hospital’s operations.
 The main emphasis of this phase was the isolation or "asylum" of patients, separating them physically from the world to simplify patient lives and to protect those in the community.
 It also protected them from the community, as mental illness was heavily ostracized and stigmatized in those days; though there is still a significant stigma today, it is much less than around the start of the 20th century.
-At this point in history there was little to no understanding of the nature of mental illness; considered causes of illness at the time were "age, tobacco, constipation, whiskey, and morphia[sic]," and any person seen as problematic (alcoholics, the mentally retarded, those suffering depression, criminals) were placed in the hospital.
+At this point in history there was little to no understanding of the nature of mental illness; considered causes of illness at the time were "age, tobacco, constipation, whiskey, and morphia[sic]," and any person seen as problematic (alcoholics, the intellectually disabled, those suffering depression, criminals) were placed in the hospital.

 Treatments were targeted at symptoms, and many of those treatments were completely ineffective.
 Such treatments included religious actions (prayer, exorcisms, forced religious study, etc.), physical restraint, and other punishments.
 The hospital suffered severe overcrowding, and was very understaffed in this period, with a single attendant being responsible for 40-50 patients, working in 12-hour shifts, with a total of 800 patients in the original building.
 Over time, 22 new buildings would be added to the hospital complex and the population peaked at 2,274 in 1954.
 Many of these new buildings were the result of Works Project Administration spending during the Depression, which sought to both create jobs and to ease the overcrowding.